WE RUN THIS CITY

 Some of the many volunteer opportunities available include the following:

 Students do not pay to participate in the program.
-The shoes, T-shirts, medals and race fees are free to every participant.
-Program staff undertake continued fundraising efforts to fully support the students.
-Fortunately, the corporate and private philanthropic communities in Cleveland recognize the value of We Run This City Youth Marathon Program and generously support it.
+The shoes, T-shirts, medals and race fees are provided for free to every participant.
+Program staff undertake continued fundraising efforts to fully support the students.Thanks to the support of the program's corporate and private philanthropic communities who recognize the value, We Run This City Youth Marathon Program has continued to serve Cleveland for 12 years.